 Cloudflare runs a global network that provides security and performance enhancements for Internet-facing websites and applications around the world.
 Because Cloudflare’s infrastructure sits between our customers’ websites and internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in WHOIS data and Cloudflare’s IP addresses may appear in the DNS records for websites using our service

 As the point of contact listed on relevant records, Cloudflare receives requests to remove content from our network from copyright holders alleging infringement, or from governments taking the position that the content is unlawful.
 As Cloudflare cannot remove material from the Internet that is hosted by others, we generally forward requests for removal of content to the website hosting provider, who has access to the website content and the ability to address the underlying concern.

 Cloudflare carefully reviews requests that we receive for content removal under the Digital Millennium Copyright Act (DMCA).
-If we are storing the content in question and we receive a valid takedown request that meets DMCA requirements, we will notify the user of the alleged infringement, allow for the user to provide a counter notice contesting the infringement allegation, and remove content consistent with the DMCA
+If we receive a DMCA complaint regarding the limited amount of content that we host, we will notify the user of the alleged infringement, allow for the user to provide a counter notice contesting the infringement allegation, and remove content consistent with the DMCA.